FIND ALTERNATIVES TO YOUR BLACK SHOES: Brown Dress Shoes 6 Ways!

 For his spring wedding, this groom opted for a navy suit and Oxford Brogues in tan.
 Credit: Allen-kent photography, via @twally72.

 As you can tell, the darker your shoes, the more formal your look is.
-Of course, this will also depend on your full attire.
-Additionally, it will have an influence on whether you’re going for business, casual or business casual looks.
+Of course, this will also depend on the rest of the attire.
+Additionally, it will have an influence on whether the look says business, casual, or business casual.

 Also, the type of shoe you wear can dictate how formal or informal you are.
 For example, Oxfords are way more formal than Loafers or Chelsea boots in the same shade of brown.
 Remember: Make sure you match the color of your belt to your shoes.

 So, first, we’ll go over some formal looks.
-After, we’ll move on to a more casual style.
+Afterwards, we’ll move on to a more casual style.

 What Color of Shoes with Charcoal Suit?